Bobby Williamson

-Robert Williamson (born 13 August 1961 in Glasgow) is a Scottish football player and manager.
+Robert Williamson (born 13 August 1961) is a Scottish football player and manager.

 Williamson played as a striker for Clydebank, Rangers, West Bromwich Albion, Rotherham United and Kilmarnock.
-He then became a manager at Kilmarnock, winning the 1996–97 Scottish Cup.
+He then became manager of Kilmarnock, winning the 1996–97 Scottish Cup.
 Williamson moved to Hibernian in 2002, but had less success there and left in 2004 to manage Plymouth Argyle.
 He was sacked by Argyle after just over a year in charge.
 After a short stint with Chester City, Williamson became manager of the Uganda national football team.
 After a spell with Kenyan Premier League club Gor Mahia during which he won the league title, Williamson was appointed as the manager of Kenya national football team.

 Playing career

 As a player, Williamson was a striker.
 He began his career at Clydebank and scored 35 goals in 85 matches.
 Williamson earned a £100,000 move to Rangers during the 1983–84 season.
 Five months after signing for Rangers, Williamson broke his right leg while on a night out during an end of season tour of Australia.
 The injury was initially expected to keep him out of action for two or three months, but Williamson did not return to full training until December 1984.
 After an injury-hit spell with Rangers, Williamson moved to West Bromwich Albion in 1986, in part-exchange for Jimmy Nicholl.
 Williamson also played in the Football League for Rotherham United.
 He returned to Scotland in 1990 to join Kilmarnock, which proved to be his last club as a player.